Table of Contents

 Potential Legal Challenges

-The enforceability of mutual wills can vary across jurisdictions.
-In some cases, the surviving spouse might contest the terms, and legal battles could arise, potentially causing delays and additional expenses.
+The enforceability of mutual wills can vary by location.
+In some cases, the surviving partner may contest the agreement, which can lead to legal disputes, delays, and added costs.

 Limited Applicability